nthokiesther09/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to print current work directory
+created script with listing command